 Ljubljana, the capital of Slovenia, provides one of the best winter city breaks in Europe.
 It’s been the cultural and economic center of the country since it became independent in 1991.
 Even on the coldest days, one of the city’s main attractions is the Ljubljanica River which winds its way through the city, lined with quaint cafes, dividing the commercial area and the city’s old town.

 During your time here, there are several historical sights and attractions that you absolutely need to visit.
 The city also has some of the most beautiful places to see.
 Ljubljana in winter is particularly beautiful as a fresh coat of snow settles over the city.
 It creates picture-perfect scenes which are great for anyone with an interest in photography.

 If you’re spending two days in Ljubljana, here’s the itinerary we created for our own trip.
 We hope it helps you make the most of your winter weekend getaway.

 Day 1: Arrive in Ljubljana

-Ljubljana winter city breaks are the perfect way to refresh your mind and body.
-With just two nights in the city, this plan is an easy weekend getaway.
+City breaks are the perfect way to refresh your mind and body when it’s cold outside.
+With just 2 days in Ljubljana, this plan is an easy weekend getaway.

 Getting to Ljubljana